 PatchXR Team.
 We are award-winning artists, designers, engineers, musicians, and explorers blending cultures and talents to harness immersive technology for the imagination.
 Our team has worked in gaming, procedural audio, and visual art for decades and has produced work seen in museums and festivals across the globe.
-Now, we want to bring together a community of engineers and creators in the Metaverse, to create together a new form of intersensory art.
+Now, we want to bring together a community of players and makers in the Metaverse, to create together a new form of intersensory art.

 This coming together of co-founders represents an unprecedented convergence of backgrounds in interactive sound and extended realities, all in a single vision of an accessible, emotionally powered new genre of tools and music.